huggingface/Google-Cloud-Containers/examples/gke/trl-lora-fine-tuning/README.md

 # Fine-tune Mistral 7B v0.3 with TRL in GKE

-TL; DR And, Google Kubernetes Engine (GKE) is a fully-managed Kubernetes service in Google Cloud that can be used to deploy and operate containerized applications at scale using GCP's infrastructure.
-This post explains how to ...
+TL; DR Mistral is a family of models with varying sizes, created by the Mistral AI team; the Mistral 7B v0.3 LLM is a Mistral 7B v0.2 with extended vocabulary.
+TRL is a full stack library to fine-tune and align Large Language Models (LLMs) developed by Hugging Face.
+And, Google Kubernetes Engine (GKE) is a fully-managed Kubernetes service in Google Cloud that can be used to deploy and operate containerized applications at scale using GCP's infrastructure.
+This post explains how to fine-tune Mistral 7B v0.3 with TRL via Supervised Fine-Tuning (SFT) and Low-Rank Adaptation (LoRA) in a single GPU.

 ## Setup / Configuration